 This year’s action-orientated theme includes understanding, identifying and measuring the impact on marginalised groups and being accountable for genuine, sustainable change that matters.

-Chloe explains that having a dedicated Belonging team at Version 1,which includes a newly-formed Belonging function underscores this commitment to actionable change, understanding and embedding inclusivity so that it is intrinsic across the organisation.
+Chloe explains that having a dedicated Belonging team at Version 1, which includes a newly-formed Belonging function, underscores the company's commitment to actionable change, understanding and embedding inclusivity so that it is intrinsic across the organisation.

 The team is determined to drive positive social impact through initiatives that not only promote equal opportunities and representation, butgenuinely build a true sense of belonging, which Chloe explains has to be done through action.
 “We are wholly accountable in making sure those actions are real and measurable.
 We want to lead lasting change, not just internally, but with the communities and the wider society we're involved in, which is what this year’s theme of ‘Impact Matters’ is all about.”